 - Tip 8.
 Regularly thank your partner.

 - Tips from Dr. Chapman.

-The following nine chapters look at the nature of happiness, how it evolved, and what really does make a person happy.
+The following four chapters look at the nature of happiness, and whether we should aim to be happy.

 I claim that there are two types of happiness.
 There is the temporary happiness we get when we experience pleasure, like when our footy team wins, or when we enjoy a night out with friends.
 That’s when endorphins, the “happy hormones”, rush to our brain to make us feel good.
 Our happiness soars, but after a while we return to normal.